hytonhan/Timberborn-TinyWarehouse/README.md

 altering the tiny warehouse's model. /shrug the tiny warehouseis basically just the small warehouse but shrinked.
 It can be done in Unity.

 # Changelog

+## v1.0.1 - 10.7.2022
+- Fixed a bug which caused buildings on top of the Tiny Warehouse to be blocked

 ## v1.0.0 - 18.7.2022
 - Initial release for Timberborn version 0.2.1.0